FRCTeam2910/Common/README.md

 The common library is imported into a project by using [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-In order to add this project as a submodule run `git submodule add https://github.com/FRCTeam2910/Common.git jester` in your project's root directory.
-This will clone this repository into the directory `jester`.
+In order to add this project as a submodule run `git submodule add https://github.com/FRCTeam2910/Common-Public.git common` in your project's root directory.
+This will clone this repository into the directory `common`.

 ### Using the Common library